We live in an increasingly litigious society.

 We hope that the following information which is meant simply a helpful guide and not instructions helps you stay safe and compliant with your SUPs!

-Check with your regular insurance if you are insured for loss/theft/damage of your SUP and to see if you have Public Liability.
+Check with your regular insurance if you are insured for loss/theft/damage of your SUP and to see if you have Public Liability and Personal Cover.

 If not, we can suggest two very competitively priced annual options:

-1. If you never plan to paddle on UK inland waterways (technically you should have a license to do so on most rivers, public lakes and canals in the UK) – if you are not licensed and have an accident, we understand that your insurance might not allow a claim.
+1. If you never plan to paddle on UK inland waterways (you should have a license to do so on most public inland waterways: rivers, lakes and canals in the UK) – if you are not licensed and have an accident, we understand that your insurance might not allow a claim.

 Curtis Marine Insurance have put together a very simple to use package: SUPInsure.com